mdolsen88/MoCapSequencer/README.md

 # The page is currently being updated and the code will be available March 22nd 2024.

 # Introduction
-MoCapSequencer has been developed as a tool in the Ph.D. project entitled XXX, by Helle Marie Hüche Larsen.
+MoCapSequencer has been developed as a tool in the Ph.D. project entitled **"Organization of the neural drive to spinal motor neurons in visually guided gait modifications in children and adults with and without cerebral palsy"**, by Helle Marie Hüche Larsen.

+The software handles visual presentation, synchronization and recording of various systems.

 The application was inspired by the work by Choi, Julia T. et al [[1]](#1).
-The software handles visual presentation, synchronization and recording of various systems.

-# Supported systems/
+# Supported systems/features
 The current list of supported systems are:

  * Motion Capture